luhuadong/luhuadong/README.md

 - ⚡ Fun fact: ...
 -->

-Focus on the field of AIoT (Artificial Intelligence & Internet of things) technology, committed to SDGs (Sustainable Development Goals).
+I'm Rudy, a developer from China, focus on the field of AIoT (Artificial Intelligence & Internet of things) technology, committed to SDGs (Sustainable Development Goals).

 Professional resume: 工控 -> 军工 -> 物联网 -> 汽车

+I had contributed code to RT-Thread, Linux and the other open-source project.
+I like them so much!

+At the same time, I'm a eco-friendly hacker, release some DIY project for Good.